Rubberverse/py-kms/README.md

 - Change default directory from `/home/py-kms` to `/app`
 - Update package pinnings in `requirements.txt`

-**🐍 pykms changes**
+**pykms changes**

 - WebUI: Don't dump logs into the overview in case of failure, instead log them to console with a message to go check it.
-- Database: Updated `KMSDatabase.xml` with latest License Manager 5.1 changes, declutterified it to enhance py-kms performance and give it better reliability long-term (v2.0)
+- Database: Updated `KMSDatabase.xml` with latest (well it was latest when this was written) License Manager 5.1 changes, declutterified it to enhance py-kms performance and give it better reliability long-term (v2.0)

+Maybe that actually does something, who knows.
+Hopefully now it activates all VL Windows and Office versions, if not then I missed some value somewhere.

 ### 🔨 Planned fork changes